Sea urchin sperm exploit extremum seeking control to find the egg: Introduction

 \section{Introduction}

-Source seeking is the problem of locating an object that emits a scalar signal (e.g. temperature, light intensity, or chemical concentration), typically without global positioning information \cite{krstic2008extremum}.
-Many living organisms are routinely faced with the source seeking problem.
-A well studied example is that of sperm chemotaxis in sea urchins.
-To locate an egg in open water, sea urchin sperm evolved to swim up the gradient of the concentration field established by the diffusion of a chemoattractant sperm-activating peptide (SAP) released by sea urchin eggs \cite{alvarez2014computational}.
-Notably, the navigation strategy of sea urchin sperm is deterministic; the cells employ the mean curvature of the flagellum controlled by intracellular calcium as a steering feedback mechanism to swim in circular paths that drift in the direction of the gradient in 2D, and in helical paths that align with the gradient in 3D \cite{crenshaw1993orientation,friedrich2007chemotaxis,jikeli2015sperm}.
+Source seeking, a well-studied topic in the control community \cite{krstic2008extremum}, is the problem of locating an object that emits a scalar measurable signal (e.g. chemical concentration, sound, heat, etc.), typically without global positioning information.
+Many organisms are routinely faced with the source seeking problem.
+A well studied example is that of sperm chemotaxis \cite{friedrich2007chemotaxis,alvarez2014computational}.
+To locate an egg in open water, sea urchin sperm evolved to swim up the gradient of the concentration field established by the diffusion of a species-specific chemoattractant, a sperm-activating peptide (SAP), secreted by the eggs \cite{alvarez2014computational}.
+Unlike the inherently stochastic bacterial chemotaxis, the navigation strategy of sea urchin sperm can be reasonably described in a deterministic fashion; the cells employ the mean curvature of the flagellum, regulated by intracellular calcium, as a steering mechanism to swim in circular paths that drift in the direction of the gradient in 2D, and in helical paths that align with the gradient in 3D \cite{crenshaw1993orientation,friedrich2007chemotaxis,friedrich2009steering,jikeli2015sperm}.
 This feedback mechanism is mediated by a complex signaling pathway that regulates the influx and efflux of calcium in the cell \cite{kaupp2003signal,priego2020modular}.
-We bridge a gap between mathematical control theory and the taxis of microorganisms by framing the search for the egg as a source seeking problem and demonstrating that the navigation strategy of sea urchin sperm is in fact a natural implementation of a well established adaptive control paradigm known as extremum seeking \cite{krstic2008extremum,scheinker2014extremum}.

-The hallmarks of an extremum seeking solution to the source seeking problem are: i) injection of periodic perturbation signals to sample the local signal strength, ii) a filter that measures the instantaneous signal strength and extracts the oscillations due to the perturbation signals, iii) demodulation of the local gradient information from the filter's output, and iv) an integrator that biases the motion in the direction of the gradient \cite{krstic2000stability}.
-We show that the kinematics of the swimming pattern naturally provide the roles of the periodic perturbation, demodulation, and integration components of the standard extremum seeking loop (Fig. \ref{fig:blk_diag_ct}).
-The characterization of sea urchin sperm chemotaxis as an extremum seeking problem suggests modeling the signaling pathway as an adaptive band pass filter.
-In this manner, the swimming kinematics of sea urchin sperm, together with the signaling pathway, naturally constitute an extremum seeking strategy for chemotaxis.